Pi-hils/Learning_Journey/week_4/README.md

 # Week 4

-_My weekly journal to track my learning and development during my time at Makers Academy._
+My weekly journal to track my learning and development during my time at Makers Academy.
 ---
 Kickoff of the week

+---
 Week 4 will be about learning to build web apps that use a database.
 We'll reinforce the skills and concepts from week 3, and learn some new ones.
 ---
-## Week4 Goals
+## Week 4 Goals
 - Build a simple web app with a database
 - Follow an effective debugging process for database applications
 - Explain the basics of how databases work (e.g. tables, SQL, basic relationships)